MeshachB/intro-to-markdown-lab/README.md

-# How to Create a File Using the Terminal
+# How to Create a File Using the Terminal (Mac and Windows )

 Creating files directly from the terminal is a fundamental skill for developers and power users.
 Whether you're coding, managing server files, or just organizing your workspace, using the terminal can speed things up.